Jump to Recipe Print Recipe

 • Add in the dry ingredients and kefir a little at a time.
 Mix until everything is combined.

-• Scoop 1 tablespoon portions of dough 2 inches apart onto the prepared baking sheets.
+• Scoop 1 tbsp portions of dough 2 inches apart onto the prepared baking sheets.
 (Cover dough that's still in the bowl while the other cookies are baking.)

 • Bake the cookies for 9-10 minutes, or until the tops have domed and a toothpick comes out clean from the centers.